-One of the big reasons I founded Ageless Lifestyle After 50 was to help you have better health longer in life (an ageless body), allowing you to experience the lifestyle available to you for many decades to come.
+One of the big reasons I founded Ageless Lifestyle After 50 in 2014 was to help you have better health longer in life (an ageless body), allowing you to experience the lifestyle available to you for many decades to come.

 I also don’t believe in fighting against something.
 I think it’s more important to talk about what you are for, what you are moving toward.

-Most of the pink ribbon stuff benefits the organizations and corporations promoting themselves with the ribbon than it does to stop women from getting breast cancer.
+Most of the pink ribbon stuff benefits the organizations and corporations promoting themselves with the ribbon more than it helps to stop women from getting breast cancer.

 We also need to start telling the truth about cures that are already out there and working, rather than promoting drugs and other therapies that could very easily bankrupt you and your family while you suffer through the treatments.

-Also under the topic of cancer you will find articles on my cancer story and a radio show I did on how I cured myself naturally along with the mindset it took for me to do that.
+Also under the topic of cancer, you will find articles on my cancer story and a radio show I did on how I cured myself naturally along with the mindset it took for me to do that.

 Orange is the New Pink!

 “Breast Cancer Awareness Month” should be renamed “Breast Cancer Prevention Month”.